Cruise Ship Crewmember Claim Attorneys in Miami

-Working on a cruise ship can put you at risk of serious personal injury accidents in Miami.
-From repetitive lifting injuries to sexual assault, several incidents and injury types may befall you as a cruise ship crewmember.
+Working on a cruise ship can put you at risk of serious injury.
+From repetitive lifting injuries to sexual assault, many incidents and injury types may befall you as a cruise ship crewmember.
 It’s up to you to seek restitution for your damages after suffering a job-related injury.
-Our law firm can help you navigate maritime employment laws.
-Contact us today to learn more about your individual case during a free consultation.
+Flanagan & Bodenheimer Injury & Wrongful Death Law Firm can help you navigate maritime employment laws.

 Our attorneys have years of experience handling cruise ship accident claims of all kinds.
 Although every crew case is important, we carry a small caseload so our lawyers can dedicate personal attention to each case, from start to finish.
 We have the intimate knowledge of the law applicable to crew member claims that you need for a strong, successful case.
 Our firm offers free consultations, in your home, hospital, or via Skype (for International crew).

 Common Claims Made by Cruise Ship Crewmembers in Miami